“Smash” star Megan Hilty wore an animal print Roberto Cavalli dress Saturday night for the 25th Annual Bark Ball at the Washington Hilton.

 Michael Kaiser, the president of the Kennedy Center, said he thought the embassy’s use of indoor and outdoor features, like a 20-foot water wall, gazebos and Arab pergolas, made this year’s party special for him.

-David Rubenstein, the co-founder of the Carlyle (CG) Group and Kennedy Center chairman, and Mexican Ambassador Arturo Sarukhan took home goody bags from the candy bar provided by Jacqueline Mars of Mars Inc.
+David Rubenstein, the co-founder of the Carlyle (CG:US) Group and Kennedy Center chairman, and Mexican Ambassador Arturo Sarukhan took home goody bags from the candy bar provided by Jacqueline Mars of Mars Inc.

 The evening, which began with small dinner parties hosted at ambassadorial residences, raised more than $1 million for the Washington National Opera.